-Those of us mere mortals without an outsize personality or billions to our name can afford to manage our reputations ourselves.
+Those of us without an outsize personality or billions to our name can afford to manage our reputations ourselves.
 A flattering photo on Facebook, an Instagram highlights reel, and a resume on LinkedIn that only slightly exaggerates our finer points, and we’re good to go.

 Individuals with more at stake — like a money-making personality or billions to their name — may need to bring in the big guns.

 A Malibu beach home that touched off one of the most famous reputation management scandals in modern history.

 5. Reputation management is a fast growing industry

 As we’ve pointed out, if your reputation is down the tubes, so is your business.
 In fact, 87% of customers will reverse a purchase decision after viewing negative content about a brand or product online.

 It’s no surprise, then, that businesses shell out tens of thousands of dollars a month in an effort to preserve or improve their reputations.
 If you knew you could prevent a potentially devastating crisis, wouldn’t you pull out the credit card?

 As search engines have all but replaced word-of-mouth referrals, online reputation management has become an industry that purports to exercise massive sway over public opinion.
 A company’s reputation is their Yelp rating, New York Times takedown or viral Colbert burn.
 What appears at the top of the search results is what people see, believe and respond to.

 6. Reputation management is abused for nefarious purposes